 The new model for community legal services has been designed following an independent review and extensive consultation with the sector.
-It aims to deliver better value for money, mitigate the impact of any funding cuts, and improve the administration of legal services to the community.

 Basic legal information will be more accessible online, and there will be an increase in call centre staff at the Legal Services Commission to ensure anyone can get simple legal information on the phone.